 - Bass drum pedal: The single bass drum pedal entered the market at the beginning of the 20th century, and it became the central part of each drum kit.
 The idea is that it features chain, metal drive mechanism, and belt, and as you press it the mallet will move forward and attack a drumhead.
 In most cases, head comes from plastic, the wood of felt, but you can find rubber one attached to the metal shaft.

-- Tom brackets: Some kits come with a frame that will allow you to install toms, while other feature brackets that you need to implement and fit so that you can use them.
+- Tom brackets: Some higher-end kits come with a drum rack that will allow you to install toms, whereas most are attached to the bass drum via hardware.
 You will be able to adjust height based on your playing level and style.

 - Floor tom legs: Since floor tom is standalone, it comes fitted with legs.